 Dwight D. Smith was born and raised in Muncie, Indiana.
 He moved to Los Angeles the day after graduating from Ball State University and immediately began his career in the world of daytime dramas.
 Within a few short years, Smith had worked his way up the ranks to become an award-winning writer with credits including General Hospital, Days of Our Lives and several sitcoms.

-In 1998, Smith teamed up with producer Michael Agbabian, and the duo have been collaborating non-stop ever since including projects such as Last Comic Standing, Weakest Link, Phenomenon and Hit Me Baby One More Time.
-In 2008, Agbabian and Smith formed their own company, Mission Control Media, specializing in premium reality and game shows.
-Since that time they have created and produced the Emmy Award-winning NBC game show, Hollywood Game Night, and the Critics Choice Award-winning special effects make-up competition, Face Off on Syfy.
-Other Mission Control projects include First and Last; Apple’s first show, Planet of the Apps; Game Face; Celebrity Food Fight; Framework; How to Be a Grown-up; Marcel’s Quantum Kitchen andLate Night Liars among others.
+In 1998, Smith teamed up with producer Michael Agbabian, and the duo have been collaborating non-stop ever since, including projects such as Last Comic Standing, Weakest Link, Hit Me Baby One More Time, Game Show Marathon and Phenomenon.
+In 2008, Agbabian and Smith formed Mission Control Media, specializing in premium reality and game shows.
+Since that time they have created and produced the Emmy and WGA Award-winning NBC game show, Hollywood Game Night, as well as the Critics’ Choice Award-winning special effects make-up competition, Face Off.
+Other Mission Control projects include the gritty docuseries First and Last on Netflix; Apple’s first show, Planet of the Apps; Game Face; Celebrity Food Fight; Framework; How to Be a Grown-Up; Hot Set, Marcel’s Quantum Kitchen andLate Night Liars among others.

 Agbabian and Smith have extensive relationships throughout television having worked with a large number of outlets including ABC, CBS, Fox, NBC, Netflix, Apple, TNT, Bravo, Lifetime, Discovery, History, MTV, VH1, truTV, Food Network, GSN, Oxygen, Freeform, CMT, Spike, USA and Syfy.